fx-bricks/pfx-brick-dev/doc/ICD/src/PFxBrickICD-v3.md

   \wordbox{1}{ } \\
 \end{bytefield}

-\pagebreak

 **Request 0x04 - Add Audio Meta Data to Directory with ID**

 This command will trigger the file system to read the specified file and extract meta data associated with an audio WAV file.
-This meta data is then written to the directory in the `Attributes`, `User Data1`, and `User Data2` fields.
+This meta data is then written to the directory in the `Attributes`, `UserData1`, and `UserData2` fields.

 \medskip